AkhilNandhakumar/Guython/jtdefinitions.md

 Hypertext Transfer Protocol (used to connect to Web servers on the Internet or local networks)
 ### GET / POST
 [Greet Function](https://5hackers.tk/lab1)

+GET: request method that sends all form data to the server
+POST: request method used for sensitive information
 ### MVC
 Model View Controller: software design pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements
 ### CRUD
 [CRUD Operations](https://5hackers.tk/crud)

+Create, Read, Update, Delete (important functions for a storage application)
 ### FETCH
 fetching data from one source to another (disk to memory buffer, memory to CPU)
 ### Async Operations